 Step back a moment and think about how much emotional and physical trauma you have experienced.
 If you are honest, you will recognize the wounds you carry.
 But you may not realize how these wounds affect the way you think.

 Even if we can repair the trauma, we must embrace the realization that we are all flawed.
-Our biodegradable container is destined to fail.
-But it is the temporary nature of life and the marvelous imperfections that make us unique and therefore valuable to humankind.
+Our biodegradable container will not last forever, but the temporary nature of life and the significant imperfections make us unique and valuable to humankind.

 Lessons to Remember